panzerdp/dmitripavlutin.com/content/posts/132-math-max-infinity/index.md

 Math.max(); // => -Infinity
 ```

 While it might be unexpected at first, but calling `Math.max()` without arguments returns `-Infinity`.
-Let's find out why it happens,
-and why it's important to happen this way.
+Let's find out why it happens, and why it's important to happen this way.

+*Before I continue, allow me to make a recommendation.*

+*If you want to significantly improve your JavaScript knowledge, I recommend the amazingly useful ["Modern JavaScript From The Beginning 2.0"](https://www.traversymedia.com/a/2147528886/FqXWyazh) by Brad Traversy.
+Use the coupon code "DMITRI" and get up to 20% discount!*

 ## 1. Max of one array